Want to learn how to make money on Facebook and turn your Facebook habit into extra income?

 Facebook is evolving.
 It keeps adding new tools and features to make it easy to monetize.
 So, if you’re interested in using Facebook, not only to connect with other people or get entertained but also to make money, then read on to learn the different ways to make money using Facebook on the side, even full-time!

 The beauty of these income opportunities?
 They’re flexible and can be done from home—perfect income ideas for stay-at-home moms, retirees, students, and even those with day jobs who want to boost their income!

 Facebook’s massiveness is undeniable.
 According to Oberlo, Facebook has over 1.8 billion daily active users, making it the leading social platform nowadays.
 Additionally, 200 million businesses use Facebook.

-That said, you can reach so many people using Facebook!
+You can reach so many people using Facebook!

-And if you come to think of it, we spend a lot of time on Facebook.
+We spend a lot of time on Facebook.
 According to Forbes, an average Facebook user spends around 58 minutes per day on Facebook, translating to 325 hours a year.